kluchrj/WarGame/README.md

 # WarGame
-A C# implementation of the card game war written in Visual Studio.
+A C# / C++ implementation of the card game war in Visual Studio.

-War is a simple console application whilst WarGUI is a benchmarker.